-2 Political risk and the cost of capital
+2 Political risk and sovereign yield spreads

-In this section, we provide a definition of political risk and review the theoretical arguments for incorporating political risk into the capital budgeting process.
+In this section, we provide a definition of political risk and review the theory regarding the incorporation of political risk into the capital budgeting process.
 We then analyze a number of practical approaches, most of which use sovereign spreads to adjust the project discount rate for political risk.
 Finally, we propose a new approach which overcomes the shortcomings of existing methods.